RJPearson94/terraform-provider-twilio/docs/resources/phone_number.md

 - `origin` - The origin of the phone number
 - `date_created` - The date in RFC3339 format that the phone number was created
 - `date_updated` - The date in RFC3339 format that the phone number was updated

+!> the `voice` block will be defaulted to if the Twilio API doesn't return the voice receive mode field, this data isn't being returned since Programmable Fax was disabled on some accounts

 ---